How to Stop Overthinking: 5 Simple Strategies for a Clear, Peaceful, and Confident Mind

 Perfectionism:

-Difficulty with Uncertainty:
+Difficulty with uncertainty:

-When faced with situations that are unknown or uncertain, it’s easy to get lost in a cycle of worry as we try to prepare for potential outcomes.
+When faced with situations that are unknown or uncertain, it’s easy to get lost in a cycle of worry as you try to prepare for potential outcomes.
 It is important to remember that even if something is uncertain, you can still find ways to move forward and be mindful of the present moment.

 Trauma: